Latest revision: Cabinet Order No. 127 of March 31, 2017

 (Refund)

-Article 19.An importer who seeks refund of anti-dumping duty relating to the designated goods pursuant to the provisions of paragraph (32) of Article 8 of the Act shall submit a written request for refund, stating the amount of anti-dumping duty to be refunded and the basis for calculation of the amount, accompanied by evidence sufficient to justify the request for the refund, to the Director General of Customs who has given import permission for the designated goods.
-In this case, the Director General of Customs transmits a copy of the written request and the evidence to the Minister of Finance.
+Article 19.An importer who seeks refund of anti-dumping duty for the designated goods pursuant to the provisions of paragraph (32) of Article 8 of the Act shall submit a written request for refund, stating the amount of anti-dumping duty to be refunded and the basis for calculation of the amount, accompanied by sufficient evidence for the refund, to the Director General of Customs who has given import permission for the designated goods.
+In this case, the Director General of Customs is to transmit a copy of the written request and the evidence to the Minister of Finance.

-(2)The second sentence of the preceding Article applies when the investigation referred to in paragraph (33) of Article 8 of the Act has been initiated.
+(2)The second sentence of the preceding Article applies mutatis mutandis when the investigation referred to in paragraph (33) of Article 8 of the Act has been initiated.

-(3)When a decision has been taken to extend pursuant to the provisions of the proviso to paragraph (34) of Article 8 of the Act the investigation period referred to in paragraph (33) of that Article, the Minister of Finance shall promptly notify in writing the importer who has made a request pursuant to the provision of paragraph (32) of that Article of that decision, the investigation period so extended and the reason for the extension.
+(3)When, pursuant to the provisions of the proviso to paragraph (34) of Article 8 of the Act, a decision has been taken to extend the investigation period referred to in paragraph (33) of that Article, the Minister of Finance shall promptly notify the importer who has requested under paragraph (32) of that Article of this decision, the investigation period extended and the reason for the extension, in writing.

-(4)When the investigation referred to in paragraph (33) of Article 8 of the Act has been concluded, the Minister of Finance shall notify the result of the investigation to the Director General of Customs, and the Director General of Customs, based on that notification, refunds the anti-dumping duty in an amount up to the amount covered by the request or notify in writing the importer who has made the request that there are no grounds for the request, without delay.
+(4)When the investigation referred to in paragraph (33) of Article 8 of the Act has been concluded, the Minister of Finance shall notify the result of the investigation to the Director General of Customs, and the Director General of Customs, based on that notification, refunds the anti-dumping duty within the limit of the amount requested by the importer or notifies in writing the importer who has made the request that there are no grounds for such request, without delay.

 (Referral to the Council on Customs, Tariff, Foreign Exchange and other Transactions)

-Article 20.The Minister of Finance, when it is found necessary, based on the result of investigation, to impose anti-dumping duty pursuant to the provisions of paragraph (1) of Article 8 of the Act, to alter (including alteration of the period specified pursuant to the provisions of that paragraph) or abolish anti-dumping duty imposed pursuant to the provisions of that paragraph or to take a provisional measure, promptly refers the matter to the Council on Customs, Tariff, Foreign Exchange and other Transactions.
+Article 20.The Minister of Finance, when it is found necessary, based on the result of investigation, to impose anti-dumping duty pursuant to the provisions of paragraph (1) of Article 8 of the Act, to alter (including alteration of the period specified pursuant to the provisions of that paragraph) or abolish anti-dumping duty imposed pursuant to the provisions of that paragraph or to take a provisional measure, is to refer the matters promptly to the Council on Customs, Tariff, Foreign Exchange and other Transactions.